Department of Justice is now the Department of Communities and Justice. Find out more >

 You should contact the police prosecutor or the OIC before the next mention and check if:

 If the police have applied for an Apprehended Domestic Violence Order (ADVO) on your behalf, the police may have recorded an interview with you when you made the complaint.
-This may be a video or audio recording.
+This may be a video or audio recording and is called the Domestic Violence Evidence in Chief (DVEC) recording.

 If the police are going to do this, they must give a copy to the defendant.